hedyhli/gtrending/README.md

 * `since (str, optional)`: The time range, choose from: [daily, weekly, monthly].
 Defaults to "daily"

 Returns:
-> A list of dicts containing information for the trending repositories found
+> A list of dictionaries containing information for the trending repositories found.

 <br>

 ### `fetch_developers()`

-> Fetch trending developers on GitHub
+> Fetch trending developers on GitHub.

 Parameters:
 * `language (str, optional)`: The programming language, eg: python
 * `since (str, optional)`: The time range, choose from [daily, weekly, monthly].
 Defaults to "daily"

 Returns:
-> A list of dicts containing information for the trending repositories found
+> A list of dictionaries containing information for the trending developers found.

 <br>